 Since all the possible hard subgraphs are nested with respect to each other, the treatment can be simplified compared with the general treatment by Zimmermann.
-We then have the algebraic structures that were found in [26] and that we will treat below.
-In a more general case, there can be non-trivial overlaps between different possible hard subgraphs, and the full Zimmermann forest formula, or some equivalent, would be needed.
-(The treatment of UV divergences renormalized by counterterms in the Lagrangian similarly does not break the algebraic structure, and need not be treated explicitly.)
+We then have the algebraic structures that were found in [30] and that we will treat below.
+In a more general case, there can be nontrivial overlaps between different possible hard subgraphs, and the full Zimmermann forest formula, or some equivalent, would be needed.
+(The treatment of UV divergences renormalized by counterterms in the Lagrangian similarly does not break the algebraic structure and need not be treated explicitly.)

-A similar graphical structure applies for the regions that give UV divergences in the pdfs:

-where UV divergences arise when the transverse momenta in the upper subgraph go to infinity, and the crosses denote the factor corresponding to the operator in the definition of the pdf.
+A similar graphical structure applies for the regions that give UV divergences in the pdfs, where UV divergences arise when the transverse momenta in the upper subgraph go to infinity, and the crosses denote the factor corresponding to the operator in the definition of the pdf.
 Again, any single graph can have many different regions of this form.

-Therefore to extract the large Q asymptotics of DIS, we use an expansion in two-particle-irreducible (2PI) subgraphs, as was done by Curci, Furmanski and Petronzio [26].
-For the DIS structure functions on a hadron this gives
+Therefore to extract the large Q asymptotics of DIS, we use an expansion in two-particle-irreducible (2PI) subgraphs, as was done by Curci et al. [30].
+For the DIS structure functions on a hadron this gives quantity B{γ} is completely two-parton irreducible in the vertical channel; it turns out to be power suppressed compared with the contributions from the 2PI graphs in the top line.
+Generally, a hadronic target state will entail the use of some kind of bound-state wave function.
+The definition that the lower parton lines of K are amputated can be notated by short lower lines,

 Here, F denotes the full matrix element of two currents in a state of a target of momentum P. The subgraphs A, K, and B are two-parton irreducible in the vertical channel, with K and B including full parton propagators on their top two lines, but excluding the propagators on the lower lines.
-Finally the quantity B{γ} is completely two-parton irreducible in the vertical channel; it turns out to be power suppressed compared with the contributions from the for our present purposes.
+Finally the

-4 There are certain problems with the use of light-cone gauge, which we will describe later, but it is sufficient to ignore them
+5There are certain problems with the use of light cone gauge, which we will describe later, but it is sufficient to ignore them for our present purposes.